3x DISCOFILM 500ml bottles + 1x 320ml bottle – Record cleaner & media cleaner

 Conclusion

-Application of the DISCOFILM bottle with sponge applicator:
+Application of DISCOFILM bottle with sponge applicator: